Chocolate Salty Balls

 "Chocolate Salty Balls (P.S.
-I Love You)" is a song from the animated comedy TV series South Park, performed by the character Chef and featured on the soundtrack album Chef Aid: The South Park Album.
+I Love You)" is a song from the American animated sitcom South Park, performed by the character Chef and featured on the soundtrack album Chef Aid: The South Park Album.
 The song's vocals are performed by Isaac Hayes, the voice actor for Chef.
 The song as it originally appeared was in the 1998 episode "Chef's Chocolate Salty Balls", in which Chef creates a confectionery treat, the eponymous Chocolate Salty Balls.
 He then begins to sing the lyrics that became the basis for the single.

 The song was released as a single on December 14, 1998, and reached No. 1 on the UK Singles Chart and in Ireland.
-It also charted in mainland Europe and Australia, becoming a top-10 hit in Denmark, the Netherlands, and Norway while peaking at No. 14 in Australia.
+It also charted in mainland Europe and Australia, becoming a top-5 hit in Denmark, the Netherlands, and Norway while peaking at No. 14 in Australia.
 The song was written by South Park co-creator Trey Parker and produced by Rick Rubin.

 Song information

-The song's first and second verses feature Chef listing the ingredients for his "chocolate salty balls", an innuendo meaning testicles (even though the lyrics throughout refer to the edible food, as mentioned earlier).
+The song's first and second verses feature Chef listing the ingredients for his "Chocolate Salty Balls", an innuendo meaning testicles (even though the lyrics throughout refer to the confectionary treat, as mentioned earlier).
 However, there is no mention of salt in the recipe.
-He also urges people to "suck on them" during the chorus.
+He also urges people to "suck on [them]" during the chorus.
 After listing the ingredients, he sings the lines, "Say, everybody, have you seen my balls / they're big and salty and brown / if you ever need a quick pick-me-up / just stick my balls in your mouth", starting the chorus.

-During the song's final verse, Chef becomes concerned that his chocolate salty balls have become burned, and urges his lover to blow on them.
+During the song's final verse, Chef becomes concerned that his Chocolate Salty Balls have become burned, and urges his lover to blow on them.
 In particular the lyrics he sings at that point are: "Hey... wait a minute...
 What's that smell?
 It smells like something's burnin'.
 Well, that don't confront me none, as long as I get my rent paid on Friday.
 Baby, you better get back in the kitchen... 'cause I've got a sneakin' suspicion.
 Oh, man baby...
 Baby!
 You just burned my balls!"
 The verse features a line from the song "One Bourbon, One Scotch, One Beer".

-The radio version features an additional verse, in which Chef urges his lover to retire with him to his bedroom before her husband comes home but also omits the "hi I'm Chef" intro and most of the ending.
-This version is very hard to come by commercially but was included on the UK compilation album New Hits 99 CD1, Track 21.
+A rare alternate radio version of the song removes the "I'm Chef" intro, the musical outro and subsequent audience cheer found in the Chef Aid: The South Park Album version making it sound more like a traditional studio recording.
+Most noticeably, it contains an alternate final verse where Chef is serenading the listener while his chocolate salty balls are baking in the oven replacing the entire comedic "You just burned my balls!" verse/skit found in the original album version.
+A saxophone solo and a slightly altered ending chorus (before the song fades to end) were also added.
+This version can be found on the UK compilation album New Hits 99.

 The song was included on the fourth episode of series two of Cold Feet.
 Hayes also performed the song live at the 2002 Glastonbury Festival.